SOBotics/pyRedunda/README.md

 will install the latest version.

+Check out the docs [in the wiki](https://github.com/SOBotics/Redunda-lib-Python/wiki) for getting started.

 # Changelog

 (The Changelog only shows the most recent versions of the library; for all versions, visit [the package on PyPi](https://pypi.python.org/pypi/pyRedunda/))